tuhdo/os01/README.md

 - Write code independently.
 It's pointless to copy and paste code.
 Real learning happens when you solve problems on your own.
 Some examples are given to kick start, but most problems are yours to conquer.
 However, the solutions are available online for you to examine after giving a good try.

-- A big picture of how each layer of a computer related to each other, from hardware to software.
+- A big picture of how each layer of a computer is related to the other, from hardware to software.

 - Linux as a development environment and how to use common tools for low-level programming.